Trams in Kyiv: During the Soviet Union

-After the Russian Revolution and the Russian Civil War, reconstruction of the tramway system began.
 The old and outdated tramcars required restoration as the industry of the country could not manufacture new rolling stock.
-The reconstruction was carried out in the main tram depot of the system, the Dombal Depot.
+The reconstruction was carried out in the main tram depot of the system, the Dombal Depot, which would later become the Kyiv Electric Transport Factory.
 From 1928 to 1932, 80 two-axle motor tramcars and 65 trailer cars were manufactured for Kyiv.
 From 1932, the depot started producing four-axle tramcars.
 In these tramcars, the motorman's area was separated from the passenger saloon, but was not warmed during the winter.